What is a School Travel Plan?

 Our Enormous Walking Crocodile is like a walking bus.
 Families are encouraged to join our crocodile to reduce road traffic and promote exercise.
 The meeting points are on The Common by The Village Centre at 8.30am and on Harries Way at 8.40am.
 It would be lovely if you could join us!

-The next Enormous Crocodile will be held on Tuesday 21st April.
+The next Enormous Crocodile will be held on TBC.
 The theme is 'happy shoesday'.

 Children in Reception are offered the opportunity to participate in Bikeability Balance lessons during the autumn term.
 These lessons are taught by a Bucks County Council Approved provider over four days.
 During the sessions the children learn about road safety, bike handling and awareness and the names of the parts of a bike.